 Getting to Tassajara can be viewed as a two-part process: first, getting to Jamesburg, then getting into Tassajara.
-Located at 39171 Tassajara Road, Carmel Valley, CA 93924, Jamesburg is your last taste of the outside world and coincidentally, the end of the paved part of the Tassajara Road.
+Located at 39171 Tassajara Road, Carmel Valley, CA 93924, Jamesburg is one's last taste of the outside world and coincidentally, the end of the paved part of the Tassajara Road.

 While Jamesburg may not look like much on the map, it is a great place to stop for a break, for news about Tassajara, the road conditions, and to coordinate with other guests.
-From Jamesburg, you can meet the Stage, carpool/rideshare in, hike in or continue driving into Tassajara.
+From Jamesburg, guests can meet the Stage, carpool/rideshare in, hike in or continue driving into Tassajara.
 There are no convenience stores or gas stations in Jamesburg.

 The closest airports are Monterey (2 hrs.), San Jose (3-4 hrs.), and San Francisco (4-5 hrs.).
 Please allow ample time for travel and Stage connections into Tassajara.

 Tassajara Zen Mountain Center is accessible only from Tassajara Road.
 Tassajara Road is paved until Jamesburg, located at 39171 Tassajara Road, Carmel Valley, CA 93924.
-From Jamesburg, you can take the Stage (see below) or continue driving into Tassajara.
+From Jamesburg, take the Stage (see below) or continue driving into Tassajara.

 Traveling from North of Tassajara

 Take Hwy 101 South and take the Hwy 156/Monterey Peninsula exit at Prunedale.
 Follow Hwy 156 to Hwy 1 South.
 From Hwy 1, turn left at Carmel Valley Road.
 From Carmel Valley Road, after approximately 23 miles, turn right onto Tassajara Road.
 Follow Tassajara Road for approximately 3 miles to arrive at Jamesburg.

 Second Option (shorter but requires taking local roads through Salinas)